cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter4.typ

   caption: [Transformations according to $lambda$ parameter in Box-Cox.]
 )<table:box_cox_table>

 These transformations make sense since the compressional ($v_K$) and shear ($v_G$) wave speeds depend on the square root of their respective modulus and the density, as shown in @eq:wave_speeds.
-Those speeds are related with related with their respective frequencies and the relation volume/area ("r") of the sample the following way: $v = omega r$.
+Those speeds are related with related with their respective frequencies and the relation volume/area ($r$) of the sample the following way: $v = omega r$.
 This gives us the hint that the frequencies depend on the geometry of the sample.

 $ v_K = sqrt(K/rho); " "v_G = sqrt(G/rho). $<eq:wave_speeds>